 Regarding the fight against poverty and avoiding the Malthusian trap of poverty refers Dessing (2002), where in a relevant model he developed, appears that an increase in minimum wages may lead to this result.
 He also argues that a higher minimum wage, may increase the school enrollment, labor productivity and domestic demand for consumer goods, thus increasing the demand for labor.
 Increasing the minimum wage several times can lead to increased productivity (McLaughlin, 2009).
 Strong unions and strong collective bargaining accompanied by significantly lower wage inequality and a much smaller proportion of workers paid below the existing minimum wage (Garnero et al., 2015).
 The insertion of the minimum wage according to Pacheco and Cruickshan (2007) seems to have a significant positive impact on enrollment levels in adolescents' school.
-A recent survey conducted by Sabia (2015) using data from 1979 to 2012 in the US, showed that increases in minimum wage is associated with a 1% to 2% reduction in GDP.
-But there seems to be some other relationship between GDP and the minimum wage and the percentage of GDP spent on social welfare among countries that have minimum wage policies.
+A recent survey conducted by Sabia (2015) using data from 1979 to 2012 in the US, showed that increases in minimum wages are not related to changes in the overall state of the GDP.
+Estimates show that a 10% increase in the minimum wage is associated with a 1% to 2% reduction in GDP.
+But there seems to be some other relationship between GDP and the minimum wage.
+According to Waltman and Marsh (2007), there is a strong correlation between the level of the minimum wage and the percentage of GDP spent on social welfare among countries that have minimum wage policies.